SierraDescents

 The Mentas are Dynastar's skimo race planks.
 They are built to be as light as humanly possible while still maintaining enough downhill performance to get you to the finish line and of course the podium.

 I became interested in them because they have a reputation, in skimo circles, as a ski that skis unusually well for its weight.
 How good a ride do they truly offer?
 Well, there was only one way to find out.
-I bought a pair and mounted them up to see.
+I bought a pair and mounted them up.

 I skied them, briefly, at Lizard Head Pass two months ago, but that was on foreign snow in far-from-ideal conditions, and while my initial impression was mixed, I didn't feel it was a fair enough test to come to any definitive conclusions.